Tinkerforge/generators/php/readme.txt

-This zip contains a PEAR package with the bindings for all Tinkerforge Bricks and Bricklets (Tinkerforge.tgz), the source of the PEAR package (in source/) and all available PHP examples (in examples/).
+This ZIP contains a PEAR package with the bindings for all Tinkerforge Bricks and Bricklets (Tinkerforge.tgz), the source of the PEAR package (in source/) and all available PHP examples (in examples/).